Rights groups accuse Ethiopian regional forces of ethnic cleansing in Tigray | Law-Order

 Amnesty International and Human Rights Watch (HRW) said in a joint report that abuses by Amhara officials and regional special forces and militias during fighting in western Tigray amounted to war crimes and crimes against humanity.
 They also accused Ethiopia's military of complicity in those acts.
 "Since November 2020, Amhara officials and security forces have engaged in a relentless campaign of ethnic cleansing to force Tigrayans in western Tigray from their homes," said Kenneth Roth, Executive Director of Human Rights Watch.

+Ethiopia's government said in a statement it was committed to holding all those responsible for violations of human rights and humanitarian law accountable.
+The government said, however, that the report's "ethnic undertones" could fuel hatred, and its recommendations were "unhelpful for any peace effort".

 Amhara government spokesman Gizachew Muluneh told Reuters the allegations of abuses and ethnic cleansing in western Tigray were "lies" and "fabricated" news.
-Ethiopia's government and military spokespeople, the former commander of Amhara's special forces and the administrator for western Tigray did not immediately respond to requests for comment.
+Military spokespeople, the former commander of Amhara's special forces and the administrator for western Tigray did not immediately respond to requests for comment.

 Amnesty and HRW said Tigrayan forces also committed abuses during the 17-month war, but that this was not the focus of the report.
 The report, which is based on 427 interviews with survivors, family members and witnesses, is the most comprehensive assessment to date of abuses during the war in western Tigray.